mariosfish/machine_learning_classification/README.md

 # Machine Learning Classification

-This is a repository about my Master's thesis about machine learning algorithms for classification in Python.
+This is a repository for my Master's thesis about machine learning algorithms for classification in Python.
 It contains four data sets that I will use to test some classification algorithms.

 ## Data sets